 Exhibit now Open to honor Texas Civil Rights Leader:

 L.E.
 Bennett's accomplishments earned him a Political Education Award from Former President Roy Wilkins of the NAACP, a Wall of Tolerance Certificate signed by Ms. Rosa Parks, a letter from Former President Bill Clinton, a commendation from Former Senator Ruth Jones McClendon, and more.

 He was dynamic and outspoken!
 It's no wonder with the large Christian and electrifying family he came from.
-How many father's do you know of that knocked a cow out.
+I mean, how many father's do you know of that knocked a cow out.